 - 1. Discuss the problem constructively with the agency Field Instructor. - 2.
 If the situation or problem cannot be resolved at the agency level, the student should contact the Faculty Liaison.
 The Faculty Liaison will meet with the student and the agency Field Instructor. - 3.
-If the problem continues, the Faculty Liaison will discuss the situation with the Social Work Field Coordinator.
-At this point, a meeting may be scheduled with the student, agency Field Instructor and/or director, Faculty Liaison, and Field Coordinator. - 4.
+If the problem continues, the Faculty Liaison will discuss the situation with the Social Work MSW Field Coordinator.
+At this point, a meeting may be scheduled with the student, agency Field Instructor and/or director, Faculty Liaison, and MSW Field Coordinator.
+In addition, the Field Program Coordinator may be contacted to also assist in this process. - 4.
 Should a decision to terminate the student occur, the student, the Field Instructor and the faculty liaison will hold a joint meeting and complete and sign the "Termination of Practicum" form.
 (See, APPENDIX A).